rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 `;
 {{< /highlight >}}

-Now, you can use the information to fetch the next page of issues by providing the cursor as variable to your query.
-The cursor, or as you will see in the following adjustments for the query, the `after` argument is used to define the starting point to fetch further items from the paginated list.
+Now, you can use this information to fetch the next page of issues by providing the cursor as a variable to your query.
+The cursor, or the `after` argument, defines the starting point to fetch more tems from the paginated list.

 {{< highlight javascript "hl_lines=5 6 7 9" >}}
 class App extends Component {